 Feeding organs like these also prevents waste by helping use more parts of animals being used for meat in the livestock industry.

-Now you know several great ways to provide essential omegas to your dog without hurting our oceans and risking his health.
+Now you know several great ways to give your dog essential omega fatty acids without hurting our oceans and risking his health.